hyurl/alar/README.md

 ## Remote Service

-Separ allows user to easily serve the module remotely, whether in another process or in another machine.
+Alar allows user to easily serve the module remotely, whether in another process or in another machine.

 ### Example